SeldonIO/seldonio.github.com/concepts.md

 *User, Item and Action can be enriched with arbitrary attributes depending on the use case.
 For example, a newspaper article might have a subtitle and a category.
 When the Seldon Server makes its recommendations for a user, it takes the history of items that he/she has interacted with and their attributes into account.*

-## Online Predictive Scoring
+## Event

+A event is an arbitrary set of features.
+These events can be used to build a predictive model to target one feature in the event.
+For example an event might supply house size and location along with price.
+A model can be built to predict the price feature from the other features.
+At runtime a set of features not including price can be supplied and a prediction of the price returned.

+## Runtime Item Recommendation

-Online prediction scoring algorithms recommend content/items according to the following specification.
+Runtime item recommendation algorithms recommend content/items according to the following specification.

 {% highlight java %}
 ItemRecommendationResultSet recommend(String client, Long user, int dimension,RecommendationContext ctxt, int maxRecsCount, List<Long> recentitemInteractions);